APPLICATIONS FOR SUMMER PROGRAM NOW AVAILABLE ONLINE!

-Applications for The Expanding Horizons College Prep Program Now Available
+Apply For The Expanding Horizons College Preparatory Program

 The Expanding Horizons College Prep Program is a free yearlong program that begins in July with a 3 week acting and music intensive designed to help aspiring artists level the playing field and prepare them for upcoming college auditions.
 It continues throughout the school year with SAT prep, a one on one mentor program, assistance with the college applications themselves, financial aid and FAFSA forms, finding additional scholarship money, as well as preparing them for what to expect once they head off.
 We currently have a 100% success rate getting our kids into higher learning institutions and most of them receive substantial scholarships.

-You can DOWNLOAD an application here.
-Applications are due on May 1, 2017.
+Applications are now available here.
+They are due on May 1, 2018.
 You must audition for a spot in this program.

-Enrollment for The Empower Youth Program Is Now Open!
+Enrollment for The Empower Youth Program Now Open!

 Classes are Monday - Friday from 9am - 2pm for grades 3 - 6 and from 9am - 2pm for kids in grades 7 - 11.
 This project takes place at The United Palace of Cultural Arts, in New York City's Washington Heights.

 Thank you ABC 7 News For The Terrific Feature!

 In November of 2015, we were very honored to be profiled by ABC 7 NYC News by Sandra Bookman.
 You can watch it here.

 Pitch-Perfect is what this group is determined to be for its annual Christmas caroling event - just one of the many projects from "Statement Arts", a non-profit arts education program aimed at under-served and at-risk students.
 Now based in Washington Heights, it was founded 12 years ago by Liza Politi.